Frochy/BitTorrent-P2P-Network-for-File-Downloading-in-Distributed-System/README.txt

 client1 8823->client5   client2 8825-> client1   client3 8826-> client2   client4 8827->client3   client5 8829->client4

 2:Operation flows:
-First,depress p2p.zip and there will be six directories containing codes of server and clients.
+First, there are six directories containing codes of server and clients.
 Directory of server also contains one file which will be shared.
 Second, run server.java,client1.java,client2.java,client3.java,client4.java,client5.java one by one.